 The third day is the day you cycle through Kinderdijk (UNESCO World Heritage Site) where you will be able to stop (multiple times) to take pictures of the famous windmills or even go inside a working windmill!
 From here you jump on a quick ferry (Tip: Bring some extra coins for ferry rides!) and then make your way to Gouda.
 The route then takes you to the centre of Gouda where there are an abundance of cheese shops and a couple of bars and cafes along with a supermarket to stock up your snack supply.
 After a bit of road cycling (the cars are very generous with the amount of space they give cyclists) you make your way to Schoonhoven where the boat is docked.
 The small village is known for its silversmiths and has a great ice cream shop right beside the boat!

-To sum up, if you’re looking to sleep in the one place but explore Holland to its full extent then a Holland Bike and Boat tour is the one for you!
+To sum up, if you’re looking to sleep in the one place (no packing and unpacking!) but explore Holland to its full extent then a Holland Bike and Boat tour is the one for you!
 You will experience the hustle and bustle of Amsterdam and Rotterdam but then jump to the quaint old sleepy towns of Delft, Gouda and Schoonhoven.
 Enjoy the abundance of cheese, stroopwafels and wonderful Dutch people.
 It would also be rude not to have a Heineken every now and then to rehydrate after a long cycle…